d2s/Documentation/_posts/2018-04-10-Changelog.md

 - removed possibility for encrypted backups linked with RcloneOSX
 - fixed a couple of memory leaks
 - refactor of code and cleanup
+- enhanced awareness if remote servers are not available
 - the [master branch](https://github.com/rsyncOSX/RsyncOSX) is updated when changes are tested and considered stable

 This is work in progress, but the app is still stable.
 A new and [notarized release](/Notarized) is planned after summer 2019.